A Perfect New Zealand Road Trip Itinerary if You Only Have 2 Weeks

 Having said that, though, you'll likely find the most favorable weather and largest amount of tours/attractions open during the summer months (which are generally December-February in New Zealand).
 The shoulder seasons on either side (esp.
 November and March) are pretty good options, too.

 Important note before you go: Travelers from the US, UK, Canada, and others must apply for the New Zealand Electronic Travel Authority (NZeTA) before leaving for New Zealand.
 This electronic visa waiver costs $17-$23 NZD ($10-$14 USD), takes up to 72 hours to process, and you can apply here.
-Visitors also need to pay a International Visitor Conservation and Tourism Levy (IVL) before traveling.
-It used to be $35 NZD, but in late 2024 will increase to $100 NZD ($62 USD).
+Visitors also need to pay a International Visitor Conservation and Tourism Levy (IVL) before traveling, which costs $100 NZD ($62 USD).
 You'll pay this conservation fee when you register for your NZeTA.

 The perfect 2-week New Zealand road trip itinerary

-This itinerary is based 100% on my own personal experience – I've been to New Zealand 5 separate times, have done multiple road trips there, and even lived in Wellington for a while in 2008!
+This New Zealand itinerary is based 100% on my own personal travel experience – I've been to New Zealand 5 separate times, have done multiple road trips there, and even lived in Wellington for a while in 2008!

 Spending 2 weeks in New Zealand will never feel like long enough, but I've done my best to distill all the highlights down into one itinerary.
 This is geared towards first-time visitors to New Zealand who want to see all the highlights in one go.